openmastery/tools/Readme.md

 # Idea Flow Mapping Tools

 This is the prototype version of the Idea Flow Mapping software.
 It's currently file based with heavy logic in the plugin, and will be moved to a thinned down version that hits a REST service hosted at demo.ideaflow.org, and you'll be able to use basic Idea Flow analytics tools with your team once you create a free account.
-ETA for the rewrite is Jan 2016.
+ETA for the generally available version is May 2016.

 The prototype version has two parts:

 * The IFM Intellij Plugin
 * The IFM Visualizer (vagrant)

-The binary demo version of the tools is available from this repository.
-If you decide to use the tools or want to take a look at the source code, please [join](http://openmastery.org/join) the Open Mastery Developer Network (free).
-All Open Mastery source code is developed under the "Guild Open Source" license agreement, a copy-left license for collaborative guild development of all Idea Flow-related Intellectual Property.

 ## The Intellij Plugin